Staok/Awesome-Embeded-AI/README.md

 The library is divided into a number of functions each covering a specific category：

--   Convolution Functions
+-   Convolution Functions；
--   Activation Functions
+-   Activation Functions；
--   Fully-connected Layer Functions
+-   Fully-connected Layer Functions；
--   Pooling Functions
+-   Pooling Functions；
--   Softmax Functions
+-   Softmax Functions；
--   Basic math Functions
+-   Basic math Functions。

 The functions can be classified into two segments：